owlchester/kanka-docs/docs/source/entities/characters.md

 * **Header image**: A header image is an image displayed behind the character's image, name, and info like tags and title displayed at the top of the character's page.
 * **Gallery image**: Instead of uploading an image to the character, select an image from the gallery.

-### Attributes
+#### Attributes

 Attributes are values attached to your character.
 Think HP, level, and more.
-Learn more on Attributes.
+Learn more about [attributes](features/attributes).

-### Permissions
+#### Permissions

 The last tab is about permissions.
-We go over this in more detail on our [Permissions](features/permissions) page
+We go over this in more detail on our [permissions](features/permissions) page